A comparison of process control systems for the automation of production plants

 No major costs for small installations

 Once we have evaluated the above criteria together with our customers, we look for possible solutions.
 In doing so, we focus on common process control systems that we use with the necessary expertise.
-We would like to take a closer look at the following three systems in this technical article: DeltaV, PCS 7 from Siemens and Zenon from Copa-Data.
+We would like to take a closer look at the following three systems in this technical article: Emerson's DeltaV, PCS 7 from Siemens and zenon from Copa-Data.

 DeltaV